-T The average family size in FATA (05 Project Districts) is 6 individuals (Beneficiary Feedback Survey, 2018).
+T The average family size in NMD (05 Project Districts) is 6 individuals (Beneficiary Feedback Survey, 2018).
 The total caseload of TDP, ERP project is 355,555 families.
 It refers that the project benefits are reaching 2.13 million individuals.
-According to provisional results of census 2017-18, the total population of FATA is 5 million individuals (among all 07 Districts).
-Assuming equal distribution of population among all 07 Districts, the approximate population of 05 project Districts would be 3.57 million individuals and about 595,000 families.The above quoted figures together mean that benefits of FATA TDP, ERP are being delivered to 60 % families or population of project area.
+According to provisional results of census 2017-18, the total population of NMD is 5 million individuals (among all 07 Districts).
+Assuming equal distribution of population among all 07 Districts, the approximate population of 05 project Districts would be 3.57 million individuals and about 595,000 families.The above quoted figures together mean that benefits of NMD TDP, ERP are being delivered to 60 % families or population of project area.

 T he objectives of providing ERG & LSG were primarily focused on early recovery (transportation & shelter rehabilitation) and providing the returnees with a predictable income until the livelihoods are restored.
 The devastation due to militancy crises and military operation is however, greater and restoration of socio-economic fabric requires more time.
 Restoration of sustainable livelihoods which is primarily linked with agriculture (fruit orchard, water courses, fields & grazes) and livestock still requires further time to be rehabilitated.

 The economic activity triggered through TDP, ERP is not only attributed to direct induction of cash (through ERG, LSG & CWG) but, establishment of OSS also created a room for economic activities.
 The One Stop Shops are now small (micro) economic activity hubs in the area.
 The OSS not only created job opportunities for local youth (since all the OSS staff is local) but, the activity at these centers attracted small vendors who sale food items in surroundings of OSS.